 J. No

-state shall deprive any person of liberty, or property, without procedural due
+state shall deprive any person of liberty or property without procedural due

 process of law.